Imperial and US customary measurement systems

+The unit of volume, the gallon, has different values in the United States and in the United Kingdom, with the US gallon being 83.26742% of the imperial gallon: the US gallon is based on the wine gallon used in England prior to 1826.
+There was a US dry gallon, which was 96.8939% of an imperial gallon (and exactly 1 15121/92400 of a US gallon), but this is no longer used and is no longer listed in the relevant statute.

 After the United States Declaration of Independence the units of measurement in the United States developed into what is now known as customary units.
 The United Kingdom overhauled its system of measurement in 1826, when it introduced the imperial system of units.
 This resulted in the two countries having different gallons.
 Later in the century, efforts were made to align the definition of the pound and the yard in the two countries by using copies of the standards adopted by the British Parliament in 1855.
 However, these standards were of poor quality compared with those produced for the Convention of the Metre.

-In 1960 the two countries agreed to common definitions of the yard and the pound based on definitions of the metre and the kilogram.
-This change, which amounted to a few parts per million, had little effect in the United Kingdom, but resulted in the United States having two slightly different systems of linear measure – the international system, and the surveyors system.
+In 1960, the two countries agreed to common definitions of the yard and the pound based on definitions of the metre and the kilogram.
+This change, which amounted to a few parts per million, had little effect in the United Kingdom, but resulted in the United States having two slightly different systems of linear measure, the international system and the surveyors system, until the latter was deprecated in 2023.